PWrzesinski/setup-swift/README.md

 [GitHub Action](https://github.com/features/actions) that will setup a [Swift](https://swift.org) environment with a specific version.
 Works on both Ubuntu and macOS runners.

+> [!WARNING]
+> THIS IS A PRIVATE FORK, DO NOT USE IT!
+IT SHOULD NOT BE CONSIDERED SECURE!!!

 > [!IMPORTANT]
 > 3.0 is coming, powered by Swiftly 🚀 - follow progress on https://github.com/swift-actions/setup-swift/pull/710